Inwood Community Services Inc Outpatient

 Inwood Community Services Inc Outpatient - New York, NY

 Inwood Community Services Inc Outpatient is an addiction treatment facility situated at 651 Academy Street, 3rd Floor in the 10034 zip code in New York, NY.
 It specializes in Buprenorphine treatment.
-Inwood Community Services Inc Outpatient provides methadone/buprenorphine for pain management, suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Inwood Community Services Inc Outpatient include cognitive behavioral therapy, motivational interviewing and anger management.
+Inwood Community Services Inc Outpatient provides suboxone prescription, methadone/buprenorphine for pain management and buprenorphine maintenance.
+Some of the treatment approaches used by Inwood Community Services Inc Outpatient include brief intervention, motivational interviewing and cognitive behavioral therapy.
 Inwood Community Services Inc Outpatient provides outpatient treatment and regular outpatient treatment.
 It also provides substance use treatment.

 Address: 651 Academy Street, 3rd Floor, New York, NY 10034